zextras/tech-doc/source/suite/drive.rst

 purge all existing versions using the "Upload Version" and "Purge Versions" buttons at the bottom of the window.

-   **Note**

-   Files can only be opened for editing if Zextras Docs is installed and the file type is supported.
+.. note:: Files can only be opened for editing if Zextras Docs is installed and the file type is supported.

 By default, Zimbra Drive will save 20 versions for each file for up to 90 days.
 This can be changed by setting the following properties at